kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-statistics.md

 ]
 ```

-Kuzzle monitors active connections, and ongoing/completed/failed requests.
+Kuzzle Backend monitors active connections, and ongoing/completed/failed requests.
-This method allows getting either the last statistics frame, or a set of frames starting from a provided timestamp.
+This method returns either the last statistics frame, or a set of frames starting from a provided timestamp.

 ---